 This is very important for the society to learn, again, to take your own decision, where the music is like the politics, it gives a certain rhythm and move, but you are still free to decide how you are going to act on this or react on this.
 And there's many things to learn in such a free space.

 This goes against this idea of the spectacle, where the spectacle becomes something that you look at, as something that is bigger than you.
 This kind of a religious thing, that you also see this in the architecture of the theatres.
-Even now, the modern theatres are created with a huge stairway where you always think, oh, the art is so far away, and how could ever get there?
+Even now, the modern theatres are created with a huge stairway where you always think, oh, the art is so far away, and how could I ever get there?
 It's supposed to be bigger than you.
 That's the monument, the spectacle that doesn't accompany you in your transformation, in your transition.
 It's bringing something that you don't know yet.

 Daniel 15:13